edmondsaykali/project3/README.md

 ## Technical Support:

 1. Fork this repository to your local one.
+     - **Please don't commit anything to this repos, everything should be done in your local repos**.
-2. Follow the installation instructions in [INSTALL.md](https://github.com/projectforyou/project1/blob/main/INSTALL.md)
+3. Follow the installation instructions in [INSTALL.md](https://github.com/projectforyou/project1/blob/main/INSTALL.md)
-3. Open the Jupyter notebook home page, using the link similar to the one highlighted in the picture
+4. Open the Jupyter notebook home page, using the link similar to the one highlighted in the picture

   ![jupyter-notebook](https://github.com/projectforyou/project1/blob/main/pictures/docker-compose.png)